utshabnc/star-health-t3/README.md

 1. Set your `DATABASE_URL` in your local `.env` to point to the new database.
 1. At the root of the project run `npx prisma db push` to update the remote database.
 This adds the tables + relationships defined in the schema file.
 If any potential for data loss, this command will throw an error.
 [Documentation](https://www.prisma.io/docs/concepts/components/prisma-migrate/db-push)
 1. Download/export the data from the old database as CSV files ([pgAdmin](https://www.pgadmin.org/) among others will let you do this) - make sure that you set it to use the double-quote `"` for both the __Quote__ and __Escape__ characters in export options.
 1. Use scripts to transform this data into files that match the tables in the new schema.
-[Some scripts to help with this](https://github.com/nedink/csv-scripts)
 1. Copy your updated CSV files into the new database you created.
 For example, you can use `psql` and the `\copy` command:
     ```
     psql -h '[db host/IP]' -p [5432] -d dbname -U username -W